Full Mouth Exam and

-In-Home Bleaching – There are several types of products available for use at home, which can either be dispensed by your dentist or purchased over-the-counter.
-While these products have improved over the years in effective-ness and ease of use, professional supervision increases success with home bleaching, insuring proper fit of trays, diagnosis of discoloration and chance of success with bleaching, monitoring progress and managing side effects (sensitivity).
+In-Home Bleaching- There are several types of products available for use at home, which can either be dispensed by your dentist or purchased over-the-counter.
+While these products have improved over the years in effectiveness and ease of use, professional supervision increases success with home bleaching, ensuring proper fit of trays, diagnosis of discoloration and chance of success with bleaching, monitoring progress and managing side effects (sensitivity).

 Moderate sedation is achieved by using medications that can be taken orally or intravenously (IV).
 Patients who undergo moderate sedation are awake and respond to touch and/or verbal commands.
 All bodily functions remain normal, and the patient does not need assistance breathing.